esprfid/esp-rfid/README.md

 * Optionally power magnetic lock through external AC/DC PSU
 * Possible to use any kind and any type of wiegand readers
 * Enables you to make IOT Access System with very litle wiring
-* Fit in universal enclosures with DIN mount
+* Fits in an universal enclosures with DIN mount
-* Opensource Hardware
+* Open Source Hardware

 Get more information and see accessory options from [Tindie Store](https://www.tindie.com/products/nardev/esp-rfid-relay-board-12v-in-esp8266-board/)